-U.S. home prices continued to surge in March; when will the slowdown come?
+U.S. home prices continued to surge in March, but slowdown seems to have started

 Home-price growth in 20 U.S. cities picked up for the fourth straight month with Tampa, Florida, showing the biggest gains.

 A measure of prices in those 20 cities, including the Seattle area, climbed 21.2% through March following a 20.3% gain in February, the S&P CoreLogic Case-Shiller index showed Tuesday.

 All 20 cities reported double-digit price increases for the year ended in March, and prices in Tampa jumped 34.8%, according to a statement.

+In the Seattle area, prices were up 27.7% year-over-year, the seventh biggest leap of the 20 cities.

 “Those of us who have been anticipating a deceleration in the growth rate of U.S. home prices will have to wait at least a month longer,” Craig Lazzara, a managing director at S&P Dow Jones Indices, said in the statement.